JCSS Financial Aid Information

 Financial Aid 101

 Financial aid is essential when planning to attend college or technical school; however, it can seem overwhelming.
-To help you in better understanding and completing the financial aid process, we have compiled resources to assist you.
+To help you in better understanding and completing the financial aid process, we have compiled these resources to assist you.

 Your Jones County Family Engagement Coordinators-